leotovell/Graph-Visualiser/README.md

 ---------------

 #### To-do
-- Stop the graph vertices overlaying UI
+- Stop the graph vertices overlaying UI.
 - Getting weight input on new edges + displaying it next to edges.
-- Kruskals Algorithm (MST)
+- Kruskals Algorithm (MST).
-- Dijsktras Algorithm (Shortest Path)
+- Dijsktras Algorithm (Shortest Path).
+- Dark and Light mode for picky users.

 #### Current Version
 Finished drop-down for UI.
 They automatically reposition and resize depending on contents.